streamich/nano-css/README.md

 [![][npm-badge]][npm-url] [![][travis-badge]][travis-url]

-The smallest CSS-in-JS library that you can actually use in production.
+The smallest CSS-in-JS [5<sup>th</sup> generation](https://github.com/streamich/freestyler/blob/master/docs/en/generations.md#5th-generation) library that you can actually use in production; with tons of addons.

-- Only __0.XKb__
+- Only __0.5Kb__ in base configuration
 - Library agnostic &mdash; use it standalone, with React, Preact, Vue.js, or any other way
 - Isomorphic &mdash; render on server and browser
 - Performant &mdash; does not create wrapper components and caches styles